Govt approves termination of existing Power Purchase Agreement with five IPPs

 Business Recorder had reported this week that the federal government’s work on different IPPs has started delivering results as four IPPs, M/s Atlas Power, M/s Saba Power, M/s Rousch Power and Lalpir Power have initialled (signed) premature scrapping of pacts whereas Hubco is likely to follow suit on Tuesday or Wednesday.

-Hubco on Thursday informed its stakeholders that the company has reached a settlement with the government for early termination of power agreements.
+Hubco on Thursday informed its stakeholders that the company has reached a ‘negotiated settlement’ with the government for early termination of power agreements.

 Meanwhile, the PM said that five IPP owners prioritised national interest over personal gains and voluntarily agreed to terminate these agreements with the government.